 Sutures are divided into two general categories, namely, absorbable and nonabsorbable.
 Absorbable sutures rapidly break down in the tissues and lose their strength within 60 days.
 This type of suture does not have to be removed.
 These are used to close the skin and for other internal uses where a permanent stitch is not needed.
 Nonabsorbable sutures, on the other hand, maintain their strength for longer than 60 days.
 These sutures are used to close skin, external wounds, or to repair blood vessels, for example.
 They may require removal depending on where they are used, such as once a skin wound has healed.

 The general technique of placing stitches is simple.
 The "thread" or suture that is used is attached to a needle.
 The wound is usually cleaned with sterile water and peroxide.
 Betadine, an antiseptic solution, is used to cleanse the area around the wound.
 Next, the area is numbed with an anesthetic agent such as lidocaine (Xylocaine).
 Then the needle with the thread attached is used to "sew" the edges of the wound together, in an effort to recreate the original appearance.
 Several stitches may be needed to accomplish this.
 Once the wound is closed a topical antibiotic gel is often spread over the stitches and a bandage is initially applied to the wound.
 All sutured wounds that require stitches will have scar formation, but the scarring is usually minimal.

-Surgical staples are also useful for closing many types of wounds.
-Staples have the advantage of being quicker, more economical, and causing fewer infections than stitches.
+Surgical staples are useful for closing many types of wounds.
+Staples have the advantage of being quicker and may cause fewer infections than stitches.
 Disadvantages of staples are permanent scars if used inappropriately and imperfect aligning of the wound edges, which can lead to improper healing.
 Staples are used on scalp lacerations and commonly used to close surgical wounds.